Attendance & holidays

 NHS Covid advice COVID-19 symptoms and what to do

 You are legally responsible to ensure that your child attends College.

 Please complete this form if you wish to discuss a specific concern about your child's prolonged absence.

 Good attendance is really important!

 Every year, we see that students who attend well achieve more.
-Therefore, high levels of attendance are really important.

-- Attendance below 90% puts a student into the persistent absentee category and the College will have to take action
+- Attendance below 90% puts a student into the persistent absentee category and the College will have to take action.

 - 90% attendance will mean approximately 2-3 weeks of lessons will have been missed!

-- Poor attendance hinders a child’s progress and teachers will be unable to cover work missed
+- Poor attendance hinders a child’s progress and teachers will be unable to cover work missed.

 - You should aim for 100% attendance by your child, who will be recognised for achieving that level and, most importantly, your child will have every chance of reaching their true potential.